jireh-father/tensorflow-cnn-visualization/README.md

 # tensorflow-cnn-visualization
-Visualizing cnn layer activations and first filters.
+Visualizing cnn layer activations and first filters on tensorboard.